belousovakarolina/ShippingCosts/README.md

-# Vinted Backend Homework Assignment
+# Backend Homework Assignment
-This is a solution to the Vinted Backend Homework Assignment.
+This is a solution to a Backend Homework Assignment.
 This program can be run two ways:
 1. Fast (useful for running the program and seeing the results when no changes to the program need to be made)
 	1.1 Open terminal
 	1.2 Change directory to ./ShippingCosts/ShippingCosts/bin/Debug/net6.0